Guide To The Giants Causeway Guide To The Giants Causeway

 The cost of parking at the Visitors Centre is an extortionate £13.50 per person and 6.75 per child in the vehicle so it isn’t a one-off fee per car.

-Hikers have the option to start at Portballintrae and walk along the coast to the Causeway, which runs alongside the tram line and Bushfoot Golf Club.
-You can also walk along the side of the train tracks from Bushmills
+Hikers have the option to start at Portballintrae and the route can be walked along the coast to the Causeway, which runs alongside the tram line and Bushfoot Golf Club.
+You can also walk along the side of the train tracks from Bushmills.
+When walking near the water’s edge, exercise caution as rocks can be slippery and tides may change quickly.

 Visitors can also experience the hospitality of The Nook pub, conveniently located beside the Causeway.
 If requested, parking is available free of charge.
 We had a delightful lunch at the pub and enjoyed the cozy atmosphere of the open fire before taking a leisurely walk to the Causeway.
 From The Nook, it is a brief stroll to the tunnel behind the visitor’s centre, where a bus can be caught to reach the Causeway.